Mount Santubong: Etymology

 The word "Santubong" was known to Iban and Malay people in Sarawak for "coffin".
 For Chinese people, the word means "the mountain visible a long way off"(山都望), in which it was claimed that there was a mountain of the same name in China.
 Some attributed the naming to Hakka Chinese's "San Chu Bong" meaning "wild boar king (山猪王)".
 The first Chinese who lived there claimed to have seen a huge wild boar as big as a human.
 In Sarawak Gazette issues published on 30 September 1953 and 30 November 1953, readers I. A. N. Urquhart and C.N.
 Chong both agreed that "Santubong" was the original Iban word and the Malays did not use the word "Santubong".
 However, in the Sarawak Gazette issue published on 27 January 1954, P. Aichner stated that the association of Santubong with "coffin" would deter people from going to the place.
 Therefore, it is more plausible that the word "Santubong" comes from the derivation of the Chinese words.

-There is a legend from the Malay people which states that two beautiful daughters of God, named Princess Santubong (Puteri Santubong) and Princess Sejenjang (Puteri Sejenjang) came down from heaven to guard their respective mountains here in Sarawak, namely Mount Santubong and Mount Sejenjang.
+Between 1974–1975, Haji Madzhi Johari composed and sang the song Puteri Santubong.
+The song became popular after former Information Minister, the late Tan Sri Mohamed Rahmat proposed that folk songs from all the states be compiled and broadcast almost every day through Radio Televisyen Malaysia radio and television channels.
+This song narrates the legend of the Malay people, which states that two beautiful daughters of God, named Princess Santubong (Puteri Santubong) and Princess Sejenjang (Puteri Sejenjang) came down from heaven to guard their respective mountains here in Sarawak, namely Mount Santubong and Mount Sejenjang.
 The job of Princess Santubong was to weave clothes for the whole day, while Princess Sejenjang was to pound rice for the entire day.
 Each of them praised their own beauty every day and claimed to be the most beautiful woman in the world.
 They started to quarrel, and Princess Sejenjang hit the cheek of Princess Santubong using a rice pestle, thus causing the Mount Santubong to be broken on one side.
 Meanwhile, Princess Santubong retaliated by striking and penetrating the head of Princess Sejenjang with batang belidah (a bamboo stick used to weave clothes).
 Thus, Mount Sejenjang was broken into many surrounding small islands near Mount Santubong, including the Kera island.
-In another version of the legend, Mount Serapi is included in which the two princesses were fighting over the handsome Prince Serapi and the heavenly king decided to curse each of them into a mountain.
+By 1995, Mount Serapi is included into the legend which the two princesses were fighting over the handsome Prince Serapi and the heavenly king decided to curse each of them into a mountain.

-The legend of Mount Santubong is the subject of a song, Puteri Santubong, which was composed and originally sang by Haji Madzhi Johari in 1974-1975.
-The song became popular after former Information Minister, the late Tan Sri Mohamed Rahmat proposed that folk songs from all the states be compiled and broadcast almost every day through Radio Televisyen Malaysia radio and television channels.
+In 2025, a local beer-producing company named "Zebrew" withdrew the "Santubong" brand of beer from the market after the protest from the Santubong member of parliament, Nancy Shukri, and her Malay muslim constituents.